Skip to content

 Accessibility

 • Wheelchair must be operable on flat gravel and grass areas.
-Stepping stone paths and some seating will not be accessible.
+Some paths will not be accessible.

 • Share this garden